Catherine Zobal Dent, Ph.D.

 I love teaching at Susquehanna for many reasons, one of which being that I share my position with my spouse, Silas Zobal, also a writer.
 We write, teach, and raise two young children in Freeburg, a town four miles away from campus, and we end up sharing a lot of our life (including two dogs, three cats, chickens, bees, a garden, a woodshop, and a house built over a century ago) with students.

-I'm the director of SU's Common Reading Program, which publishes an annual anthology based on the university theme, and I'm also the director of FUSE, a national organization for undergraduate editors.
+I'm the director of FUSE, a national organization for undergraduate editors that started right here at SU.
+We have a very active chapter that meets weekly.
 FUSE gives me the chance to travel with students all around the country, networking with other writers and editors, both students and professional.

 Binghamton University, Doctor of Philosophy in English Language and Literature, 2006